 DELIVERY IN THE FIELD

-The information overlay offered by AR is particularly useful when dealing with the large volumes of data generated in IIoT deployments, and in particular in industrial maintenance scenarios (see also www.is.gd/osoher, an Avnet article).
+The information overlay offered by AR is particularly useful when dealing with the large volumes of data generated in IIoT deployments (see also another Avnet article on industrial maintenance scenarios).
 Predictive maintenance has long been a staple potential benefit of IIoT, enabling complex manufacturing lines to minimise downtime and run as effectively as possible.
 IIoT sensors can monitor changes in vibration from heavy machinery, or alert when acoustic frequencies change in a bearing or when temperatures begin to rise inside a pump.

 When a local engineer arrives at the alert site, the sensor data is overlaid on top of the physical device, as well as access to historical maintenance information, quick troubleshooting guides if applicable, and contact information for manufacturer support.
 With some long-standing stats indicating that maintenance personnel spend up to 50% of their time searching for information, AR can be a valuable data delivery mechanism and filter, supplying the exact information needed at the correct time.